Embedding spaces of split links: Contractibility of the fiber

 After a finite number of iterations of Step 2, we produce a pair~$(F_m,f_n)=(G,g)$ such that $tc^g=tc^G=0$, as required. \end{proof} \end{prop}

-We now consider a pair of maps~$(G,g)$ with as produced by the previous lemma, \emph{i.e.,}~such that all separating systems in~$\im(G)$ intersect transversely, regardless of whether the intersections are ghost or real.
+We now consider a pair of maps~$(G,g)$ with $tc^g=tc^G=0$ as produced by the previous step, \emph{i.e.,}~such that all separating systems in~$\im(G)$ intersect transversely, regardless of whether the intersections are ghost or real.